Sparse FEONet: A Low-Cost, Memory-Efficient Operator Network via Finite-Element Local Sparsity for Parametric PDEs: Abstract

 \section{Abstract}

 In this paper, we study the finite element operator network (FEONet), an operator-learning method for parametric problems, originally introduced in J. Y. Lee, S. Ko, and Y. Hong, Finite Element Operator Network for Solving Elliptic-Type Parametric PDEs, SIAM J. Sci.
 Comput., 47(2), C501–C528, 2025.
 FEONet realizes the parameter-to-solution map on a finite element space and admits a training procedure that does not require training data, while exhibiting high accuracy and robustness across a broad class of problems.
 However, its computational cost increases and accuracy may deteriorate as the number of elements grows, posing notable challenges for large-scale problems.
-In this paper, we propose a new sparse network architecture motivated by the structure of the finite elements to address this issue.
+In this paper, we propose a new sparse network architecture motivated by the structure of finite elements to address this issue.
+The key idea of our method is to exploit the local properties of finite element basis functions: only neighboring components interact with one another, and this locality is reflected in the design of a sparse neural network.
+We establish theoretical results demonstrating that the sparse architecture can approximate the target operator effectively and provide a stability analysis ensuring reliable training and prediction.
 Throughout extensive numerical experiments, we show that the proposed sparse network achieves substantial improvements in computational cost and efficiency while maintaining comparable accuracy.
-We also establish theoretical results demonstrating that the sparse architecture can approximate the target operator effectively and provide a stability analysis ensuring reliable training and prediction.

 {\textbf{Keywords:} Operator learning, deep learning, finite element methods, sparse networks, computational efficiency, universal approximation, stability}

 {\textbf{AMS Classification:} 65M60, 65N30, 68T20, 68U07}